-Generally we are flexible with banners but the main obstacle is the lack of space in the ground to display large banners especially in the home and away supporters sections.
+Generally we are flexible with banners but the main obstacle is the lack of space in the ground to display large banners especially in the home and visiting supporters sections.

 Published by The Football Association Premier League Limited.
 Season 2017/2018

-Any items lost will be gathered up post-match and handed to Main Reception.
-These items will be available the following day by contacting 0208 768 6000.
+Any items lost will be gathered up post-match and handed to main reception.
+These items will be available the next working day by contacting 0208 768 6000.